multimodal19/capcontrol/openpose/README.md

 # overlay

-The `OpenPose` subdirectory contains a C++ implementation of a camera preview window with a parallel thread running OpenPose and processing as many of the frames as it can.
+A C++ implementation of a camera preview window with a parallel thread running OpenPose and processing as many of the frames as it can.

-The `python` subdirectory contains the experiment to do the same thing with Python, but worse: the performance is rather bad and the code isn't very readable and mostly uncommented.
-Thus it is not recommended to be used.

 ## Build Requirements
 - Visual Studio 2017 (Tested with version 15.9.10, but other versions should